-Amounts due from Dr. Faouzi Zerrouk ("Dr. Zerrouk"), the Chairman of the Board of Directors, President and Chief Executive Officer, relate to travel and other advances, are non-interest bearing, unsecured and without fixed terms of repayment.
-As at July 31, 2008, the ability of the Company to recover the amount due is considered doubtful, and consequently an amount of \$67,559 has been written off and recognized as a loss for the 2008 year.
+Amounts due from Dr. Faouzi Zerrouk ("Dr. Zerrouk"), the Chairman of the Board of Directors, President and Chief Executive Officer of the Company, relate to travel and other advances, are non-interest bearing, unsecured and without fixed terms of repayment.